hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 [^et-cetera]:
     The Markdown/LaTeX source of the original math thing is [2022-08-08-visual-sum-of-cubes.md](https://github.com/hrldcpr/poole/blob/master/_posts/2022-08-08-visual-sum-of-cubes.md?plain=1).

-    Each diagram is embedded in the LaTeX as a numeric ID, which is then replaced with generated HTML by [latex3d.py](https://github.com/hrldcpr/poole/blob/master/_scripts/latex3d.py) (the IDs are all at the bottom of the file).
+    Each diagram is embedded in the LaTeX as a numeric ID, which is then replaced with generated HTML by [latex3d.py](https://github.com/hrldcpr/poole/blob/master/_scripts/latex3d.py).
+The IDs are all at the bottom of the file, after a long mess of typesetting hacks and NumPy geometry.

     That Python script is run after the Markdown and LaTeX have been rendered because it's specified with `postprocess` in the Markdown front matter, which triggers a `post_convert` Jekyll hook in [postprocess.rb](https://github.com/hrldcpr/poole/blob/master/_plugins/postprocess.rb).